 You have two practical choices, online and in-person.

 5. Sell Your Drawings Online

 Online marketplaces give you an instant store in return for a percentage of the transaction.
 The most popular and well-known site for art and crafts is probably Etsy.

-It’s passive for me because I do nothing but wait for the trickle of customers to find me organically.
-I haven’t got the time to spare to concentrate on this platform.
+It’s passive for me because I do nothing but wait for the trickle of potential customers to find me organically.
+I earn almost nothing as a consequence.
+I haven’t got the spare time to concentrate on this platform.

-The problem with Etsy and other third-party platforms is the very real danger that your thriving little business can be ruined overnight with one change of an algorithm.
+The problem with Etsy and other third-party platforms is the very real danger that your thriving little business can be ruined overnight with one change of algorithm.
 I’ll give you an example.

 The take went down gradually and stabilized at a predictable £5000 per year of relatively passive income.
 I tweaked my settings as the rules changed until BANG, the algorithm changed, big time.

 The new hoops I had to pass through were so onerous that in effect eBay was telling me to get lost, my little business didn’t pay them enough money.
 My rankings tanked and so did my sales.
 And all those thousands of customers who’d bought off me before were gone.